RodEfraim/SpringBoot-HelloWorld/README.md

 # SpringBoot-HelloWorld
-Creating a Spring Boot "Hello World" Application with IntelliJ IDEA and Spring Initializr
+Demonstration of how to create a Spring Boot "Hello World" Application with IntelliJ IDEA and Spring Initializr.

+Apache Tomcat by default is set to port 8080.
+When you have the HelloWorld application running, navigate on your browser to: http://localhost:8080.
+The additional classes that we added after the spring initializer were the HelloWorldController which is our RestController class and then a test class to test for the controller response.

-Spring Initializr
+## Spring Initializr
 * Project: Maven Project
 * Language: Java
 * Spring Boot: 2.7.3